 We are currently accruing dividends in accordance with the terms of the Series A Preferred Stock and Series 1 Preferred Stock.
-As of March 31, 2024, the balance unpaid dividends outstanding was approximately \$0.7 million and \$9.5 million for Series A Preferred Stock and Series 1 Preferred Stock, respectively.
-No cash dividend on the Common Stock can be paid until the preferred distributions are paid.
+As of June 30, 2024, the balance unpaid dividends outstanding was approximately \$0.7 million and \$9.2 million for Series A Preferred Stock and Series 1 Preferred Stock, respectively.
+No cash dividend on the common stock can be paid until the preferred distributions are paid.

-As a result of the Merger, our previously outstanding warrant became the Warrant to purchase 2,553,192 shares of our common stock at an exercise price of \$7.83 per share, exercisable as of the date of the Closing.
+As a result of the Merger, our previously outstanding warrant became a warrant to purchase 2,553,192 shares of our common stock at an exercise price of \$7.83 per share, exercisable as of the date of the Closing (the "Common Stock Warrants").
 As of the Closing Date, FWAC, Legacy MIC, and Color Up entered into a Warrant Assumption and Amendment Agreement (the "Warrant Assumption and Amendment Agreement") to the Warrant Agreement, whereby the Company assumed the Common Stock Warrants remaining outstanding and unexpired at that time, and such Common Stock Warrants became the common stock warrants of the Company.
-On August 29, 2023, the Company and Color Up entered into the Amended and Restated Warrant Agreement pursuant to which the Warrant Agreement was amended and restated to reflect the effects of the Merger and permit Color Up to exercise the Warrant on a cashless basis at Color Up's option.
+On August 29, 2023, the Company and Color Up entered into the Amended and Restated Warrant Agreement pursuant to which the Warrant Agreement was amended and restated to reflect the effects of the Merger and permit Color Up to exercise the Common Stock Warrants on a cashless basis at Color Up's option.
+Subsequently, Color Up distributed the entirety of the Common Stock Warrants to HSCP Strategic III, LP, an entity controlled by Mr. Osher, and Bombe Asset Management, LLC, an entity owned and controlled by Mr. Chavez and Ms. Hogue.

-While exercise of the Warrant is a potential source of cash, we do not currently believe this is a likely event and therefore do not use this assumption in our operating plans.
+While exercise of the Common Stock Warrants is a potential source of cash, we do not currently believe this is a likely event and therefore do not use this assumption in our operating plans.